-Out of a population of over 272 million people, there are 33.2 million Christians in Indonesia.
+Out of a population of almost 275 million people, there are 33.6 million Christians in Indonesia.

 What does persecution look like in Indonesia?

-The primary hotbed of persecution in Indonesia is the province of Aceh at the north-western tip of Sumatra—the only province governed by Shariah law.
-Churches endured large-scale closures in October 2015, and the building of new churches is impossible there, and very difficult in other provinces.
-Converts from Islam run the risk of facing severe opposition in many parts of Indonesia, but converts in Aceh probably face the strongest pressure.
+The primary hotbed of persecution in Indonesia is Aceh in the north-western tip of Sumatra, the only province that is governed by Sharia (Islamic law).
+Several churches were closed in October 2015 and the building of new churches there is much more difficult than in other provinces.
+In fact, it is virtually impossible.
+Converts from Islam are vulnerable to severe opposition in many parts of Indonesia but converts in Aceh probably face the greatest pressure.